 With all of the new types of interviewing people today — from in-person interviews to automated interviews — it can be difficult to determine the best interview method for your business.
 Many businesses find the idea of doing automated interviews to be daunting because it takes them out of their comfort zone of traditional in-person interviews.
 However, as a business grows and as more and more positions are offered with hybrid or remote work opportunities, it is becoming increasingly more difficult to find time and space to interview prospective employees in person.
 Additionally, the traditional interview process takes a long time and a lot of energy to complete, so for many businesses automated interview questions have saved the day.

-The incredible thing about automated interviewing is that it is essentially a one-way interview.
+The incredible thing about automated interviewing is that it is essentially a virtual interview.
 In other words, the candidate can do the interview on their own — on their own time and in their own space.
 Because of this, candidates are more likely to want to complete the interview because it does not require them to pack up and go to a location, worry about getting lost, or worry about spilling something on themselves in their best clothes.
 Automated phone interviews also help to mitigate unconscious biases that can affect hiring decisions and allow both the candidate and the hiring team to focus on whether or not a candidate‘s experience and skills match the need of the position rather than their appearance.

 Since there are several different interview methods that are continually rising in popularity today, it can be difficult to keep them all straight — especially if you have not implemented any type of automated interview in your business.
 So, what is this fascination with pre-recorded video interview questions and answers?
 Put simply, the idea of automated interviewing is that it helps save time and energy in your hiring process and helps you to make hiring decisions quicker and more efficiently.
 Because automated interview processes are becoming more and more common in businesses throughout the world, you can easily find inspiration by doing a simple web search for “automated video interview example” if you’re looking to implement this type of interview into your hiring process.